-- 3. The Head of Internal Audit can confirm the development of formal risk management systems was sustained during the year and risk management continues to feature prominently. - 4.
+- 4. The Head of Internal Audit can confirm the development of formal risk management systems was sustained during the year and risk management continues to feature prominently throughout the activities of the Fire Authority. - 5.
 The corporate risk register was updated and the Audit Committee have received the necessary updates on key risks.
 Updates will continue to be made regularly to the Audit Committee.
 The link between risk identification and control is of fundamental interest to internal auditors, although the responsibility for controlling the risk itself rests firmly with line managers, who must ensure that appropriate controls are considered to mitigate the identified risks.